 1 Corinthians 6:1-3 – NKJV

 1 Dare any of you, having a matter against another, go to law before the unrighteous, and not before the saints?

 2 Do you not know that the saints will judge the world?
 And if the world will be judged by you, are you unworthy to judge the smallest matters?

 3 Do you not know that we shall judge angels?
 How much more, things that pertain to this life?

 It is a shame for a Christian to drag another Christian to the court of law to settle any conflict or dispute between them.

-The Scripture teaches that it is better for you to accept wrong or be cheated than to drag your fellow Christians before the unbelievers to settle the conflict between you and them.
+The Scripture teaches that it is better for you to accept wrong or to be cheated than to drag your fellow Christian before the unbelievers to settle the conflict between you and him/her.